gabrielmcg/vp-netlify-test/sysdig/deploying-sysdig-swarm.md

 # Deploying Sysdig monitoring on Docker Swarm

 The playbook `playbooks/install_sysdig.yml` is used to automate the configuration of the SaaS setup.
 By default, this playbook is commented out in `site.yml` and must be explicitly enabled.
-An access key variable must be set in the `group_vars/vault` file as detailed in [\#sysdig-config-table-content](#sysdig-config-table-content).
+An access key variable must be set in the `group_vars/vault` file as detailed in TODO LINK.

 ```
 # cd Docker-SimpliVity